exponea/exponea-flutter-sdk/Documentation/example-app.md

   excerpt: 'Build, run, and navigate the example app included with the Flutter SDK'
 ---

 The Exponea Flutter SDK includes an example application you can use as a reference implementation.
-You can build and run the app, test Engagement features, and compare the code and behavior of your implementation with the expected behavior and code in the example app.
+You can build and run the app, test {user.mkg} features, and compare the code and behavior of your implementation with the expected behavior and code in the example app.

 ## Prerequisites